 Business and Professions Code 25662 BP makes it illegal for a minor to be in possession of alcohol in a public place.
-Specifically, persons under the age of 21 may not have alcohol in their possession while:
+Specifically, persons under the age of 21 may not possess alcohol while

 - on any street or highway or